 - Refer to Using Cisco Telepresence Equipment for the list of equipment locations.

-- Refer to Using Zoom and Microsoft Teams with Conferencing Devices for information how to integrate your Zoom meeting with our in house conference units.
+- Refer to Using Microsoft Teams with Conferencing Devices for information how to integrate your online meeting with our in house conference units.

 Recommendations